“The great modern crimes

 Nagel would not be surprised.
 The institution did not insulate Nixon from his moral failures — it amplified them.
 The office gave his paranoia jurisdiction.
 The question of whether Nixon was corrupted by power or brought his corruption to power is, perhaps, unanswerable.
 The gap only tells us that the two Nixons were measurably different men.

-Henry Kissinger — split word cloud portrait, public and private vocabulary
+Henry Kissinger — calligraphic split-face portrait of public and private vocabulary

 0.43 — medium